mhelvens/delta.js/README.md

 point the same name.
 (Thought if you find yourself doing this often, you may not have fully understood the point of delta.js.)

-* **Note**: For the sake of simplicity, you may assume that deltas and features are the same thing.
-More advanced users may have reasons to see them as separate entities by providing the option `feature: false`, but because this option defaults to `true`, the code above defines both a feature and a delta with the name `'cool-feature'`, and links them one-to-one.
-For basic usage, you don't need to be aware of this, and may treat features and deltas as interchangeable concepts.*
+<table><tr><td><b>Note</b>: For the sake of simplicity, you may assume that deltas and features are the same thing.
+More advanced users may have reasons to see them as separate entities by providing the option <code>feature: false</code>, but because this option defaults to <code>true</code>, the code above defines both a feature and a delta with the name <code>'cool-feature'</code>, and links them one-to-one.
+Usually, you don't need to be aware of this, and may treat features and deltas as interchangeable concepts.</table>

 #### Predicates